gmacario/easy-jenkins/README.md

 Please see [CHANGELOG](CHANGELOG.md) for main changes since previous release.

-I recently gave [a presentation about easy-jenkins](http://gmacario.github.io/images/easybuild-torinotech-2016-04-01.pdf) to explain the motivations behind this project.
+Here is [a presentation about easy-jenkins](http://gmacario.github.io/images/easybuild-torinotech-2016-04-01.pdf) which explains the motivations behind this project.

 ### TL;DR